yukomath/Skin-Cancer-Classification/README.md

 The dataset is highly imbalanced, with a large number of benign samples and relatively few malignant cases, particularly melanoma.
 To handle this issue, five different imbalance-handling strategies were evaluated:

-- Square-root weighted loss + weighted random sampler
+- Square-root scaled inverse-frequency weighted loss + weighted random sampler
 - Weighted random sampler only
 - Focal loss only
 - Inverse-frequency weighted loss only
-- Square-root weighted loss only
+- Square-root scaled inverse-frequency weighted loss only

 For each method, the best checkpoint was selected based on melanoma recall on the validation set, reflecting the clinical importance of minimizing false negatives for melanoma.